2i2c-org/docs/user/data/object-storage/manage-object-storage-aws.md

   An error occurred (AccessDenied) when calling the AssumeRoleWithWebIdentity operation: Not authorized to perform sts:AssumeRoleWithWebIdentity.
   ```

-  Please contact your hub champion so that they can open a {doc}`2i2c support<../../../../support>` ticket with us to resolve this issue on your behalf.
+  Please contact your hub champion so that they can open a [2i2c support](../../../../support.md) ticket with us to resolve this issue on your behalf.

 - *If S3 buckets are not set up but I want them for my community what should the I do?*

   This feature is not enabled by default since there are extra cloud costs associated with providing S3 object storage.
-Please speak to your hub champion, who can then open a {doc}`2i2c support<../../../../support>` ticket with us to request this feature for your hub.
+Please speak to your hub champion, who can then open a [2i2c support](../../../../support.md) ticket with us to request this feature for your hub.

 - *Will 2i2c create additional, new S3 buckets for our community?*

-  Please contact contact your hub champion to liaise with {doc}`2i2c support<../../../../support>` to discuss this option.
+  Please contact contact your hub champion to liaise with [2i2c support](../../../../support.md) to discuss this option.

 - *If a our hub is running on GCP or Azure and we have object storage, what are our options?*

-  Check out our resources listed in the {doc}`Cloud Object Storage<index>` user topic guide.
+  Check out our resources listed in the [Cloud Object Storage](index.md) user topic guide.